awaisaziz/uncertainity-text2sql/README.md

-# Uncertainty Text2SQL
+# VeriSQL: Uncertainty-Aware Text2SQL Verification and Reranking

-Simple Text-to-SQL pipeline that reads the Spider dataset, builds schema-aware prompts, and sends questions to the DeepSeek Chat model.
-The script writes generated SQL candidates to JSON and records detailed logs for each run.
-Each request now asks the model to return multiple candidate SQL queries in a single JSON array response.
+VeriSQL is an uncertainty-aware Text-to-SQL system that extends a simple generation pipeline into a full verification, scoring, and reranking framework.
+It reads the Spider dataset (dev.json), builds schema-aware prompts, generates multiple candidate SQL queries using the **deepseek-chat** model, and then applies semantic similarity, consensus metrics, Gaussian Mixture Models (GMM), execution checks, and hybrid scoring to identify the most reliable SQL query.

+The system stores all generated candidates, computes detailed uncertainty scores (Softmax, GMM posterior, semantic entropy, execution agreement), and outputs both raw predictions and reranked results.
+Comprehensive logs are also captured for every run.

 ## Project layout
 - `main.py` – entry point; orchestrates loading data, building prompts, and writing outputs.